Keep this Spanish red wine on your counter for easy refills — at the equivalent of under $8 a bottle

 This is a good wine to have sitting on your counter, handy for any quick refills.
 At the equivalent of $7.50 for a standard bottle, it’s also ideal for parties or restaurant by-the-glass offerings.
 Look for dark cherry flavors with a hint of tobacco leaf — not a lot of complexity, just a lot of pleasure.
 Organic.
 ABV: 14 percent.

 Imported and distributed in the District and Maryland by Artisans & Vines, in Virginia by LK Wine Tours and Sales: Available in the District at Cleveland Park Wine and Spirits, Each Peach Market, Mom’s Organic Market, Rodman’s, Sheffield Wine & Liquor Shoppe.
-Available in Maryland at Beer Wine & Co., Bradley Food & Beverage in Bethesda; Bethesda Co-Op in Cabin John; Canton Crossing Wine + Spirits, Chesapeake Wine Co., Eastern Discount Liquors, Pinehurst Wine Shoppe in Baltimore; Crescent Wine & Spirits in Bowie; Dawson’s Market, Mom’s Organic Market in Rockville; Downtown Crown Wine and Beer in Gaithersburg; Fairgrounds Discount Beverages in Timonium; Franklins Restaurant, Brewery and General Store, Shortcake Bakery in Hyattsville; the Girl & the Vine in Takoma Park; Greenbelt Co-Op in Greenbelt; Jason’s Wine & Spirits, Wine Bin in Ellicott City; Kenilworth Wine & Spirits in Towson; Knowles Station Wine & Co. in Kensington; Potomac Grocer in Potomac; Red: Wine, Beer & Spirits in Clarksville; Rodman’s (White Flint); Town Center Market in Riverdale; Wine Cellars of Annapolis in Annapolis; Silver Branch Brewing Co. in Silver Spring.
+Available in Maryland at Beer Wine & Co., Bradley Food & Beverage in Bethesda; Bethesda Co-Op in Cabin John; Canton Crossing Wine + Spirits, Chesapeake Wine Co., Eastern Discount Liquors, Pinehurst Wine Shoppe in Baltimore; Crescent Wine & Spirits in Bowie; Dawson’s Market, Mom’s Organic Market in Rockville; Downtown Crown Wine and Beer in Gaithersburg; Fairgrounds Discount Beverages in Timonium; Franklins Restaurant Brewery and General Store, Shortcake Bakery in Hyattsville; the Girl & the Vine in Takoma Park; Greenbelt Co-Op in Greenbelt; Jason’s Wine & Spirits, Wine Bin in Ellicott City; Kenilworth Wine & Spirits in Towson; Knowles Station Wine & Co. in Kensington; Potomac Grocer in Potomac; Red: Wine, Beer & Spirits in Clarksville; Rodman’s in White Flint; Town Center Market in Riverdale; Wine Cellars of Annapolis in Annapolis; Silver Branch Brewing Co. in Silver Spring.
 Available in Virginia at Mom’s Organic Market (various locations).

 GREAT VALUE